Is It Safe to Cruise? Cruise Critic readers Feel Safe Cruising Now

-The newest Cruise Critic survey gives deeper insight on how cruisers are feeling about booking, canceling or putting off their next cruise vacation right now.
+The newest Cruise Critic survey gives deeper insight into how cruisers are feeling about booking, canceling or putting off their next cruise vacation right now.

-And, it turns out, cruisers – especially those who have recently returned from sailings – are feeling excited and safe when it comes to cruising.
-Cruisers even reported feeling safer on their cruise ship than they do back on land.
+And, it turns out, cruisers -- especially those who have recently returned from sailings -- are feeling excited and safe when it comes to cruising.
+Cruisers even reported feeling safer on their cruise ships than they do back on land.

 This survey was based on the responses of 6,418 Cruise Critic readers between January 26 and February 4, 2022.
 The time period took place during a peak in the omicron variant, and two weeks after the CDC announced that it would be moving from its long-standing Conditional Sailing Order to a voluntary program, the details of which are still yet to be released.